Ladvace/astro-bento-portfolio/src/data/blog/post-3.md

 ---
-layout: ../../layouts/LayoutBlogPost.astro
 title: "Hello, World"
 description: "this is a post example"
 pubDate: 2023-01-21
 category: "intro"
+draft: false
 ---

 # Hi there!

-This Markdown file creates a page at `your-domain.com/post1/`
+This Markdown file creates a page at `your-domain.com/blog/post1/`

 It probably isn't styled much, but Markdown does support: